centricide/CENTRICIDE/README.md

 - ***ALSO*** i don't do rp and i never take that stuff seriously! if you just start roleplaying out of nowhere, imma act goofy or not reciprocate like at all ..
 - **regarding skin copying/taking insp**: imitation is a form of flattery. idc if you copy my skins or takes inspo because this is a silly fun pony game :) if my skins are worth copying then it must mean i'm playing this game right lmaooo

-#### STATUS KEY ⭐️

-- 🟢 ﹕ walking around / actively chatting
-- 🌙 ﹕ working on skins, might not see ur message for a bit
-- ⛔️ ﹕ low energy, slow replies, whispers highly encouraged
-- ᶻ 𝗓 𐰁  ﹕ offtab for a moment/checking in and out/studying!

 ![image](https://78.media.tumblr.com/61faa55fdebb0bf5838b38923e97bbf9/tumblr_ohivxzydc51uerrt0o2_1280.gif)